codingmoose-dev/Algorithms-in-Computer-Programming/Elliptic Curve Cryptography (ECC)/ECC_Cryptography.md

 Elliptic Curve Point Multiplication is core to Elliptic Curve Cryptography (ECC), used in modern security systems like Bitcoin, TLS, and more.
-It’s one of the practical algorithms in cryptography, relying on group theory, modular arithmetic, and number theory.
+It’s a practical algorithm in cryptography, relying on group theory, modular arithmetic, and number theory.

 ---
 **C implementation of Elliptic Curve Scalar Multiplication**, which is the significant for **ECDSA** (Elliptic Curve Digital Signature Algorithm) and **ECC cryptography**.